huangli712/ACFlow/docs/src/man/param.md

 >
 > `StochPX` means the stochastic pole expansion method.
 The `StochPX` solver can be used to treat the correlators in Matsubara frequency axis only.
 If `solver = "StochPX"`, then the `[StochPX]` block must be available in the configuration file.

-!!! warning

-    For the `StochOM` solver, if the correlators are defined in imaginary time axis, they must be bosonic.
-In other words, the `StochOM` solver does not support analytic continuation of fermionic imaginary time correlation function.

 *Type:*

 > String.